JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 IPPROTO_IP = 0,        /* Dummy protocol for TCP.  */
 ```
-These arguments must be thrown in the reverse order due to the specifics of the stack.
+<p style="text-align: justify;">These arguments must be thrown in the reverse order due to the specifics of the stack.</p>

 Let's move to the NASM code:
 ```nasm